+The use of illegal drugs or the unlawful use of prescription drugs by students is strictly prohibited.
+This includes not only possession or use on campus, but also off campus use.
 Students who are suspected of illegal drug use or possession of illegal substances will be subject to drug testing ordered by the administration.
-The cost of testing may or may not be billed to the student's account-it will depend on the circumstances.
-Students suspected of drinking on campus or at school functions are also subject to drug screening.
+The cost of testing may or may not be billed to the student's account- it will depend on the circumstances.
+Students suspected of on or off campus drinking are also subject to drug screening.